michaelmurad/redimiter/README.md

 ### examples

 This works much like .rateLimiter() only here you need to specify the `username` and `action`.
-If the client is over the limit, the promise will reject with an error and the .then action will not be called.
+If the client is over the limit, the promise will reject with an error and the `.then()` will be skipped.

 ```javascript
 { rateLimiterPromise } = redimiter